 A Passion for Sports

-While many of us enjoy watching sports from time to time, sports agents are people who eat, breathe, and dream about sports every single day.
+Many of us enjoy watching sports, but sports agents live and breathe them.
+They follow games religiously, analyze player performance, and stay updated on league news and stats.
 Sports agents have a huge love for sports and they are constantly crunching numbers, talking with players, and dealing with many different facets of the game.

 People-Person